aeternity/protocol/node/api/channels_api_usage.md

 off-chain state and continue operation.
 Leaving the channel can either be done by simply disconnecting, or by sending a `'leave'` request.
-When receving a leave request, the channel fsm passes it on to the peer fsm, reports the current mutually signed state and then terminates.
-The `'reestablish'` request is very similar to a [Channel open](#channel-open) request, but also requires the channel id and the latest mutually signed state.
+When receving a leave request, the channel fsm passes it on to the peer fsm, reports the current mutually authenticated state and then terminates.
+The `'reestablish'` request is very similar to a [Channel open](#channel-open) request, but also requires the channel id and the latest mutually authenticated state.

 The full state, including state trees, is cached internally by the Aeternity node, and upon reestablish, it is verified that the encoded state provided